+3.----Middle name

+4-----Last name

+5. Social-security number

+6. Service-year

+7. Service-month

+8. Dues deduction amount

+9. Voluntary deduction amount

+10.---- Dept. paid hours

+11----Service-hours

+The Union reserves the right to add to, modify or withdraw this proposal.

+Formatted: Indent: Left: 0.5"

-- 5. Social security number - 6.
-Service year - 7.
-Service month - 8.
-Dues deduction amount - 9.
-Voluntary deduction amount - 10.
-Dept. paid hours - 11.
-Service hours - D. The data in File 1, File 2 and File 3 shall be complete. - E. The data in File 1, File 2 and File 3 shall cover the same time period as the dues payment remitted to the Union. - F. The sum of the individual union dues deduction amounts in File 2 shall exactly match the amount of the dues payment remitted to the Union.
-The sum of the voluntary deduction amounts in File 2 shall exactly match the amount of the voluntary deduction payment(s) remitted to the Union. - G. DSHS shall provide File 1, File 2 and File 3 for each payroll reporting period monthly. - H. Where an Individual Provider provides multiple different services and/or provides services to multiple different clients, individual records per service per client shall be generated.
-The Individual Provider's identifying information shall be consistent across these records. - I. Voluntary deductions shall be reported according to the format and/or file layout mutually agreed upon for File 2.
-If an Individual Provider has a record in File 2, that Individual Provider shall have a corresponding record in File 1. - J. The Employer and the Union shall coordinate to reconcile any questions about the bargaining unit information and records. - K. Subject to the data share and confidentiality agreement executed by the parties, the Individual Provider's social security number will be sent in a secure electronic format. - L. The Employer will collect and provide the Union with the information listed below on a daily basis: - 1.
-9-digit ProviderOne ID number - 2.
-Full name
+- ED.
+The data in File 1, File 2 and File 3 the Caregiver Roster Dues File.
+Caregiver Daily Feed File, 775 Membership Cards File, and Deductions Update Response File shall be complete. - FE.
+The data in File 1, File 2 and File 3Caregiver Roster Dues File shall cover the same time period as the dues payment remitted to the Union. - GF.
+The sum of the individual union dues deduction amounts in File-2the Caregiver Roster Dues File shall exactly match the amount of the dues payment remitted to the Union.
+The sum of the voluntary deduction amounts in File-2the Caregiver Roster Dues File shall exactly match the amount of the voluntary deduction payment(s) remitted to the Union.

+G. --- DSHS shall-provide File-1, File 2 and File 3 for each payroll reporting period monthly.

+- H. Where an Individual Provider provides multiple different services and/or provides services to multiple different clients, individual records per service per client shall be generated.
+The Individual Provider's identifying information shall be consistent across these records. - Voluntary deductions shall be reported according to the format and/or file layout mutually agreed upon for File 2.
+If an-Individual Provider has a record in File 2, that Individual Provider shall have a corresponding record in File 1.the Caregiver Roster Dues File. - J. The Employer and the Union shall coordinate to reconcile any questions about the bargaining unit information and records within five (5) business days of receipt, unless otherwise mutually agreed. - K. The Employer and the Union agree to quarterly baseline exchanges to ensure the parties datasets are matching. - K1...
+Subject to the data share and confidentiality agreement executed by the parties, the Individual Provider's social security number will be sent in a secure electronic format. - M. The Employer shall report errors as it pertains to this Article and identify causes and solutions to problems within a reasonable period of time but in no event more than five (5) business days from when the problem was reported by the Union or discovered by the Employer.
+Once the cause of the error has been identified, the Employer shall notify the Union and include a list of impacted providers if applicable, as soon as possible, but no later than ten (10) business days unless another timeline is mutually agreed upon by the parties.

+L. The Employer will collect and provide the Union with the information listed below on a daily basis: